-BENCHMARK LOCATION IN CONTRACT (SCHOOL USE) PRESENT/ ABSENT (DPI USE) Evidence that the contract is duly executed. §118.40(3)(a) Typically dates and signatures of the authorizer and the operator of the charter school.
-The amount to be paid to the charter school each year of the contract. $\$118.40(3)(b)$ The length of the contract, not to exceed 5 years. §118.40(3)(b) The procedures school will follow to randomly select students if more students apply for admission than space available at the school.
+years. §118.40(3)(b) This must indicate the date the contract becomes effective and the date the contract terminates, a period which may not exceed five (5) years.
+The procedures school will follow to randomly select students if more students apply for admission than space available at the school.
 The random selection plan must give preference to students who were enrolled in the charter school in the previous year and to siblings of students who are enrolled in the school.
-The school may give preference to children of the school's founders, governing board members, and full- time employees, but this preference can be given to no more than 10% of school's total enrollment. §118.40(3)(g) Evidence that the charter governance board is a legally incorporated governing board independent of the authorizer.
-This requirement is typically evidenced through the contract, though other means of providing evidence may be used.
-DISTRICT-AUTHORIZED CHARTER SCHOOLS ONLY The status of the school as a non-instrumentality or instrumentality of the school district. §118.40(7)(a) DISTRICT-AUTHORIZED CHARTER SCHOOLS ONLY The effects of the establishment of the charter school on the liability of the school district §118.40(1m)(b)15
+The school may give preference to children of the school's founders, governing board members, and full-time employees, but this preference can be given to no more than 10% of school's total enrollment. §118.40(3)(g) Evidence that the charter governance board is a legally incorporated governing board independent of the authorizer.
+This is evidence that the charter governance board is a nonstock corporation, for profit corporation, LLC, or partnership organized under the laws of the State of Wisconsin.
+If the charter school is authorized by two or more boards that have entered into an agreement under s.
+66.0301, the names and locations of all school districts that are a party to the agreement. §118.40(3)(c)(1)(a) If the charter school is authorized by two or more boards that have entered into an agreement with the board of a cooperative educational service agency, the names and locations of all school districts that are a party to the agreement. §118.40(3)(c)(1)(b) If more than one charter school will be allowed under the charter contract, a statement authorizing the establishment of additional charter schools. §118.40(3)(f)1 If more than one charter school will be allowed under the charter contract, the name, location and description of each charter school.
+2. Requirements under State Law for District-Authorized Charter Schools Only.
+This section does not apply to independent authorizers BENCHMARK LOCATION IN CONTRACT PRESENT/ABSENT (DPI USE)